yjg30737/pyqt-capturer/README.md

 You can move/resize the frame.

+Full screen feature is added from v0.2.1(basic, can't tell it is fully functional).

 You can change the frame color and save path in "Settings". (pressing gear icon)

 ## Example